GEMUGEMUGEMU/PA_AMB_TOMAQUET/README.md

 - GraphicsGale

 ### What's next?
-1. Develop moving objects
-2. Find memory issues with Valgrind
+1. Find memory issues with Valgrind

 *In case you are curious about what the hell means pa amb tomàquet: https://en.wikipedia.org/wiki/Pa_amb_tomaquet*